History of Aetna

 Shortly thereafter, the company began offering liability coverage for employers.
 In 1902, the company created a new Accident and Liability department.
 By 1907, this was spun off into a separate corporation, Aetna Accident and Liability Company.
 This new company offered a variety of liability insurance policies, including damage to horse teams, automobile collisions, plate glass breakage and burglary insurance policies.

 In 1991, Aetna reorganized into new strategic business units.
-It merged with U.S. Healthcare in 1996 and began doing business as a health and financial services company.
+It merged with U.S. Healthcare in 1996 and started doing business as a health and financial services company.
 The new company pursued several acquisitions, beginning with NYLCare Health Plans in 1998, which added 2.2 million members, followed by Prudential HealthCare.
 This brought Aetna’s total number of members to over 21 million, making it the largest provider of health benefits in the U.S.

 In the 2000s, Aetna sold its financial services and international holdings off to other investors and began acquiring other health management assets.
 These acquisitions include Strategic Resource Company, which administers group benefits for part-time and temporary workers; ActiveHealth Management, a healthcare data analytics firm; HMS, a regional healthcare network operating primarily in Michigan and Colorado; and Schaller Anderson, an administrator of Medicaid healthcare service plans.